Rmin1995/Judge/Readme.txt

 		mainwindow.ui	Graphical user interface of the project Makefile	Compile settings of the project

-	Readme.txt	Explanation of the project
+	Readme.txt	The explanation of the project
 	LICENSE		License of the project
-	README.md	Little explanation of the project
+	README.md	A brief explanation of the project

 3. Package Installation for Linux
 	a.
-Install packages need to run the project
+The necessary packages to be installed prior to this are as follows:
 	 My project is based on C++ & Qt, so you should install GNU C++ Compiler & Qt Web kit.
 	 For installing these programs you can run these commands in terminal:
 		- sudo apt-get install build-essential
 		- sudo apt-get install libqtwebkit-dev

 	b.
 Compile the project
-	 To compile the project goto the src folder in the project and run "make" command (without quotes) in terminal.
+	 To compile the project, go to the src folder in the project and run "make" command (without quotes) in terminal.

 	c.
 Run the project
 	 If everything goes right you can run the project with running Judge.out file.